Palmyra Atoll: Conservation and restoration

-In 2011, Fish and Wildlife Service, TNC and Island Conservation began an extensive program to eradicate the horde of non-native rats that had arrived on Palmyra during World War II.
+In 2011, Fish and Wildlife Service, TNC, and Island Conservation began an extensive program to eradicate the horde of non-native rats that arrived on Palmyra during World War II.
 As many as 30,000 rats once roamed the atoll, eating the eggs of native seabirds and destroying the seedlings of one of the largest remaining Pacific stands of Pisonia grandis trees.
-The rats were eliminated in 2012; however, fifty-one animal samples representing 15 species of birds, fish, reptiles and invertebrates were collected for residue analysis during systematic searches or as nontarget mortalities.
+The rats were eliminated in 2012; however, 51 animal samples representing 15 species of birds, fish, reptiles, and invertebrates were collected for residue analysis during systematic searches or as nontarget mortalities.
 Brodifacoum residues (the toxicant employed during the project) were detected in most (84.3%) of the samples analyzed with unknown long-term and sublethal effects.
 One side effect was the demise of the island's population of Asian tiger mosquitoes.
-This was claimed to be the first time that killing off one unwanted species resulted in the removal of a second unwanted species.
-The other mosquito species on the island, Culex quinquefasciatus, has a preference for feeding on birds and was not affected by the elimination of rats.
+This was claimed to be the first time killing off one unwanted species, which resulted in removing a second.
+The other mosquito species on the island, Culex quinquefasciatus, prefers to feed on birds and was not affected by the elimination of rats.

 Post-rat-eradication monitoring documented a notable recruitment event for Pisonia grandis, a dominant tree species that is important throughout the Pacific region.
 However, by five years post-eradication, a 13-fold increase in recruitment of the range-expanding coconut palm Cocos nucifera was found.

 Beginning in 2019, TNC worked in partnership with Island Conservation and the Fish and Wildlife Service to restore the native rainforest at Palmyra Atoll by removing dominant C. nucifera coconut palms, which the conservancy says are the result of former copra plantations and military activity.
-Other trees provide habitat for 11 seabird species, and the conservancy wrote that their re-establishment across the atoll would encourage coral growth and might lessen the local impact of a rise in sea-level.
-As of December 2019, half a million coconut sprouts had been removed, and tracking begun of the ecosystem's response.
+Other trees provide habitat for 11 seabird species, and the conservancy wrote that their re-establishment across the atoll would encourage coral growth and might lessen the local effects of a rise in sea-level.
+As of December 2019, half a million coconut sprouts had been removed, and tracking has begun of the ecosystem's response.

 Palmyra Atoll's location in the Pacific Ocean, where the southern and northern currents meet, litters its beaches with trash and debris.
 Plastic mooring buoys and plastic bottles are plentiful.

 The atoll is dominated by the coconut crab, the largest species of terrestrial invertebrate.

 To avoid introducing any new invasive species, visitors to the atoll freeze and disinfect their belongings.

+In September 2024, the Guam Kingfisher was introduced to Palmyra.